-- > Candidates should not attempt to harass or bully those working for, or on behalf of, the RCP Assessment Unit. - > Harassment includes any unwanted conduct affecting the dignity of those working for, or on behalf of, the RCP Assessment Unit, which is demeaning and unacceptable to the individual involved. - > Bullying may include offensive, intimidating, malicious or insulting behaviour intended to undermine, humiliate, denigrate or injure the recipient2. - > Failure to comply with written or verbal instructions of the RCP Assessment Unit and its staff, including the examination regulations, may also be considered as misconduct.
+Candidates should not attempt to harass or bully RCP Assessment Unit examiners, invigilators, staff or patients.

+- > Harassment includes any unwanted conduct affecting the dignity of RCP Assessment Unit examiners, invigilators, staff or patients, which is demeaning and unacceptable to the individual. - > Bullying may include offensive, intimidating, malicious or insulting behaviour intended to undermine, humiliate, denigrate or injure the recipient. - > Failure to comply with written or verbal instructions of the RCP Assessment Unit and its staff, including the examination regulations, may also be considered as misconduct.

-Examples of inappropriate behaviour include, but are not confined to, shouting, threats of harm (either to self or others), aggressive, abusive or inappropriate written, email, telephone or social media communications and inappropriate physical contact.
+Examples of inappropriate behaviour include, but are not confined to, shouting, threats of harm (either to self or others), aggressive or abusive written, email or telephone communications and inappropriate physical contact.